keithbuhler/keithbuhler.github.io/_posts/2018-11-17-restoring-the-liberal-arts.md

 In later parts, I want to offer a brief answer to the question of what liberal arts are and why they matter.

-At the Chesterton school, we are not just aiming to provide a rigorous education; we are aiming to bring inspiring faculty into contact with young minds who can restore education to its classical roots.

 ## Discussion questions ##

 Did you go to a "liberal arts" school?
 Did they teach you what liberal arts are?
 Or did they just offer a smattering of knowledge from the humanities and sciences?